serpro/dev-story/README.md

 	App.developer = true;

-Preview the app in the Intel® XDK Emulate tab or open up index.html in [Google Chrome Emulation Mode](https://developer.chrome.com/devtools/docs/device-mode)
+Preview the app in the Intel® XDK Emulate tab or open up index.html in [Google Chrome Emulation Mode](https://developer.chrome.com/devtools/docs/device-mode).

 About the Intel® XDK
 ------------
 [Intel® XDK](https://software.intel.com/en-us/html5/tools) provides a simplified workflow to enable developers to easily design, debug, build, and deploy HTML5 web and hybrid apps across multiple app stores, and form factor devices.

 - Make changes to the code using the built-in IDE in the Develop tab.
-- Quickly preview the app in the Emulate tab
+- Quickly preview the app in the Emulate tab.
-- Run the app on a mobile device using the various build options under the Build tab
+- Run the app on a mobile device using the various build options under the Build tab.

 Documentation & futher reading
 ------------